OpenMoonRay/openmoonray-docs/docs/moonray/normal-maps/ImageNormalMap.md

         default: [ 0, 0, 1 ]

-        <p class=jekyll-theme-minimal scene-class-attr-comment">default value to be used for missing udims when 'use_default_value_when_missing' is enabled</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">default value to be used for missing udims when 'use_default_value_when_missing' is enabled</p>

     <h3>input_texture_coordinates</h3>